Innago Logo

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in Connecticut is 31 days.
-This means that homes tend to sell around a month after being listed.
-Connecticut’s DOM is about average, considering the median for the nation is 34 days
+The current median days on market (DOM) in Connecticut is 50 days.
+This means that homes tend to sell around a month and a half after being listed.

 New Supply Statistics

-This decreasing amount of new supply could have disastrous effects on the economy, from a reduction of jobs and household income to a reduction in the population of the state, and a decrease in the quality of life for those who continue to reside in Connecticut while the supply remains an issue.
+This decreasing amount of new supply could have disastrous effects on the economy, from a reduction of jobs and household income to a reduction in the population of the state, and a decrease in the quality of life for those who continue to reside in Connecticut while the supply remains an issue in 2026.

 Property Tax Rate

-Connecticut’s average property tax rate is 1.79% as of April 2024 according to Rocket Mortgage, the fifth highest average rate in the country.
-ATTOM, a real estate data firm, declared Connecticut as having one of the highest property tax rates in the country, even outpacing its neighbor, New York.
+Connecticut’s average property tax rate is 1.79% as of 2025 according to Rocket Mortgage, the fifth highest average rate in the country.
+ATTOM, a real estate data firm, declared Connecticut as having one of the highest property tax rates in the country a few years ago, even outpacing its neighbor, New York.

 Regardless of the cause, Connecticut's skyrocketing property tax rates are discouraging new homeowners from buying in this area.
 In fact, Redfin ranks Hartford, CT as the 10th highest region for rates of outbound movers, behind expensive cities like Los Angeles, New York, and San Francisco.

-For the first quarter of 2024, Connecticut residents experienced a foreclosure for 1 in every 989 homes (according to recent data from ATTOM).
-From quarter 1 of 2023, Connecticut saw an increase of 41.11%.
-This makes Connecticut the 7th highest state for foreclosure rate in the country.
+For the first quarter of 2026, Connecticut residents experienced a foreclosure for 1 in every 4,355 homes (according to recent data from ATTOM).
+From Q4 of 2024, Connecticut saw a decrease of 18%.
+This drops Connecticut to 24th nationwide for highest states in foreclosure rates in the country.

 According to Realtor.com, pandemic moratoriums protected homeowners from foreclosure during the era of COVID lockdown but are now ended.
 Foreclosures in recent years have been historically low, so now that these protections have ceased, foreclosures have been on the rise.
 While a 41% increase is certainly startling, context is essential in understanding the potential causes for the change.